 - Offers a stock Android experience

-Android One devices are essentially stock Android phones made by OEM partner manufacturers.
+Android One is a Google-devised programme for hardware manufacturers making smartphones.
 Being part of Android One - and labelled as such on the rear of the phone - brings with it a guarantee that it's a solid and stable version of Android that's not loaded with other apps, services and bloatware.

 Google's goal here is to facilitate the spread of Google-controlled Android via compelling products.
-Basically, it's a little like the old Nexus programme, but rather than being flagship devices sold by Google directly, these are pure Android devices made by other hardware partners and sold through other retailers.
+It's a little like the old Nexus programme, but rather than being devices sold by Google directly, these are Android devices made by other hardware partners.

 What does Android One feature?